 A key tenet of the Generation CashBack programme, and the youth awards that young people undertake through it, is supporting young people to develop leadership skills and put these into practice in their communities.
 Through this, young people learn the importance of their opinions, see that their input is valued, and go on to become more active members of society.
 As well as championing youth leadership, the Generation CashBack programme is committed to co-production with young people.
 The crossconsortium events, Reach, are co-produced by an advisory group of young people, recruited from Generation CashBack groups across Scotland.
-A range of youth participation programmes are available across the consortium including: a Youth Scotland opportunity for young people to become Young Grantmakers with a range of funders including Corra, Creative Scotland etc, Leadership and participation training through the iLead Pathway; Scouts Scotland's Young Leaders and Green Leaders Schemes; Ignite; and many more.
+A range of youth participation programmes are available across the consortium including: a Youth Scotland opportunity for young people to become Young Grantmakers; most recently involved in the Corra Way Forward for Families Partnership Fund; leadership and participation training through the iLead Pathway; Scouts Scotland's Young Leaders and Rights Challenge Badge; and many more.

 Articles 12, 13, 14, 15, 28 and 29.